 Certain accounting policies are critical to presenting our financial condition and results of operations.
 They require management to make difficult, subjective or complex judgments about matters that are uncertain.
 Materially different amounts could be reported under different conditions or using different assumptions or estimates.
-Because of the uncertainty of estimates involved in these matters, we may be required to do one or more of the following: significantly increase the allowance for loan losses or sustain loan losses that are significantly higher than the reserve provided; recognize significantly increase our accrued tax liability.
+Because of the uncertainty of estimates involved in these matters, we may be required to do one or more of the following: significantly increase the allowance for loan losses or sustain loan losses that are significantly higher than the reserve provided; recognize significant impairment on goodwill and other intangible asset balances; reduce the carrying value of an asset measured at fair value; or significantly increase our accrued tax liability.
 Any of these could have a material adverse effect on our business, financial condition or results of operations.
 For a discussion of our critical accounting policies, see "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates" included elsewhere in this Annual Report on Form 10-K.